JoJo-designs/fitnessTracker/README.md

-# fitnessTracker
+# Fitness Tracker App

 ### Description
-This tech-dashboard allows users to sign up and log in.
-Users can create, edit posts, and view the posts from other people.
+Fitness Tracker allows a user to track workouts over a several day period.
+Users can create new workouts add exercise to them and view the total weight and time for the pervious days.

 [live Version](https://https://coolfitness.herokuapp.com/)
 [Git Hub repo](https://github.com/JoJo-designs/fitnessTracker)